 Also of interest is that Danbury has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Danbury citizens is substantially higher than the typical US community, as 30.50% of adults in Danbury have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Danbury citizens is substantially higher than the typical US community, as 30.23% of adults in Danbury have at least a bachelor's degree.

 Danbury is an extremely ethnically-diverse city.
 The people who call Danbury home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Danbury residents report their race to be White, followed by Black or African-American.
+The greatest number of Danbury residents report their race to be White, followed by Asian.
 Danbury also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.14% of the city’s residents.
+People of Hispanic or Latino origin account for 29.30% of the city’s residents.
 Important ancestries of people in Danbury include Irish, German, Brazilian, and English.